Theology & Religious Studies BD/BD(Min)/MA

 - Political theology

-You may study for one year of your degree at an overseas university as part of a student exchange programme.
-In previous years our students have studied in countries such as Germany, the Republic of Ireland and Switzerland, as well as the United States, returning with a fantastic experience of different cultures and traditions.
+You may study for one semester or one year (usually your third year) of your degree at an overseas university as part of a student exchange programme.
+In recent years our students have studied in countries including Argentina, Austria, Canada, Chile, the Czech Republic, Germany, Sweden and the United States, returning with a fantastic experience of different cultures and traditions.